A Cash Disbursements Journal is simply a listing of all your cash payments for a specified period of time, say a month.

 Let's look at a cash receipts journal next.

-I provide many services, from setting up small business accounting systems (including cash disbursement journals) to preparing financial statements, doing payroll, preparing taxes, etc.
+I provide many services, from setting up small business accounting systems (including cash disbursement journals) to monthly bookkeeping, preparing financial statements, doing payroll, income tax return preparation, etc.

 Just click here for more info on my bookkeeping services.

 If you're looking for an easy-to-use accounting software package, look into QuickBooks.
 It's what I use.

 Easy to Use QuickBooks Organizes all Your Finances In One Place.
 Buy Now and Save Up to 20% + Free Shipping.